Biomedical Informatics Core

 Liz Chen, PhD

-Co-Lead, Advance RI-CTR Biomedical Informatics Core, Associate Professor of Psychiatry and Human Behavior, Associate Professor of Behavioral and Social Sciences
+Co-Lead, Advance RI-CTR Biomedical Informatics Core, Assistant Professor in the Department of Psychiatry and Human Behavior at Brown University, Acting Associate Director of Brown Research on Implementation and Dissemination to Guide Evidence use (BRIDGE) program -

 Neil Sarkar, PhD